pingidentity/pingidentity-devops-getting-started/docs/deployment/deployFullK8s.md

 - Block storage support for PVC/PV needed by some Ping products
 - (Optional) Ingress controller
 - (Optional) Istio service mesh
-- (Optional) supplementary tools for tracing and monitoring
+- (Optional) supplementary tools for tracing and monitoring with Istio

 !!! warning "Demo Use Only"
     While the result is a full Kubernetes installation, the instructions in this document only create an environment sufficient for testing and learning.
 The cluster is not intended for use in production environments.

-!!! info "Manual process"
-    At this time, work is underway to automate many, if not all of these steps.
-In the meantime, you will know more about how the cluster is configured and set up by following this guide.

 ## Prerequisites